cianedanan/reading-notes/class-01.md

 <b>What is the most important question to answer when designing a Website?</b>

-The most important question to asnswer when designing a Website is: What exactly do I want to accomplish?
+The most important question to answer when designing a Website is: What exactly do I want to accomplish?

 <b>Why should you use an h1 element over a span element to display a top level heading?</b>

-The span elemnt holds no semantic value while the h1 element does.
+The span element holds no semantic value while the h1 element does.

 <b>What are the benefits of using semantic tags in our HTML?</b>

-Sementic tags us know what the element will do.
+Semantic tags us know what the element will do.

 <b>Describe 2 things that require JavaScript in the Browser</b>